UloE-G/Athletes-Corner/README.md

 *Product Review*

-- Under the product item their is a review section.
+- Under the product item there is a review section.

 - This allows user to give their opinions on a product for other user to see.